 Action Checklist

-Action for treating team

-- Discuss patient's treatment choices

-- If it is decided to proceed with the operation, arrange for a blood screen and optimization of patient's haematological condition

-- Is Advance Decision document secured prominently within patient's notes?

-As soon as possible before the operation ensure that necessary information about the patient's treatment choices have been passed to:

-Preoperative Assessment Team

-- Anaesthetic Department

-- Haematology Department

-- Transfusion Practitioner

-- Operating Department

-Checklist for patient/patient advocate:

-- Booked in for early blood and haematinics screen?

-- Are the following fully aware of my treatment choices

-- Surgical Department

-- Anaesthetic Department

-- Haematology Department

-- Transfusion Practitioner

-- Operating Department

-- Is there a clear way of identifying me in Recovery to prevent me being transfused (e.g. a No Blood wristband)?
+Action for treating team Discuss patient's treatment choices If it is decided to proceed with the operation, arrange for a blood screen and optimization of patient's haematological condition As soon as possible before the operation ensure that necessary information about the patient's treatment choices have been passed to: Anaesthetic Department Haematology Department Specialist Practitioner of Transfusion Operating Department Checklist for patient/patient advocate: Booked in for early blood screen?
+Are the following fully aware of my treatment choices Surgical Department Anaesthetic Department Haematology Department Specialist Practitioner of Transfusion Operating Department Is there a clear way of identifying me in Recovery to prevent me being transfused (e.g. a No Blood wristband)?

 Treatment Choices

 Acceptable medical treatment

 ✓ Jehovah's Witnesses accept most medical treatments, surgical and anaesthetic procedures, devices and techniques, as well as haemostatic and therapeutic agents that do not contain blood.
 They accept non-blood volume expanders, pharmaceuticals that control haemorrhage and stimulate the production of red blood cells, and all other non-blood management strategies.

 Unacceptable Medical Treatment

-X Transfusions of whole blood and its primary components (red cells, white cells, platelets and plasma).
+- X Transfusions of whole blood and its primary components (red cells, white cells, platelets and plasma). - X Pre-operative autologous blood collection and storage for later reinfusion (pre-deposit).

-X Pre-operative autologous blood collection and storage for later reinfusion (pre-deposit).
-Matters of patient choice a) Minor fractions/derivatives of blood (plasma derivatives; e.g. albumin, coagulation factors, immunoglobulins) b) Procedures that make use of the patient's own blood (autologous) (e.g. haemodilution, intraoperative and postoperative blood salvage) Medical resource: www.jw.org/en/medical-library
+Matters of patient choice

+- a) Minor fractions of blood (e.g. albumin, coagulation factors, immunoglobulins) - b) Procedures that make use of the patient's own blood (autologous) (e.g. haemodilution, intraoperative and postoperative blood salvage)